andersrochester/calculator-one/README.md

 # calculator-one
-Simple calculator using jQuery
+A simple calculator using jQuery.

-## Project calculators

-A project collecting and deploying different calculators.